research papers\(\def\hfill{\hskip 5em}\def\hfil{\hskip 3em}\def\eqno#1{\hfil {#1}}\)

 Character table of the icosahedral group

-Note that [\tau = (\sqrt{5}+1)/{2}] is the golden ratio.
+Note that Mathematical equation is the golden ratio.

 [Scheme 9]

-From the character table we see that the (minimal) crystallographic representation of [{\cal I}] is six-dimensional and is given by [T_1 \oplus T_2].
-Therefore, [{\cal I}] leaves a lattice in [{\bb R}^6] invariant.
+From the character table we see that the (minimal) crystallographic representation of Mathematical equation is six-dimensional and is given by Mathematical equation.
+Therefore, Mathematical equation leaves a lattice in Mathematical equation invariant.
 Levitov & Rhyner (1988[Levitov, L. & Rhyner, J. (1988).
 J. Phys.
 France, 49, 1835-1849.]) proved that the three inequivalent Bravais lattices of this type, mentioned in the Introduction[link] and referred to as icosahedral (Bravais) lattices, are given by, respectively:

 which is the hyperoctahedral group in dimension six.
 In the following, we will denote this group by B6, following Humphreys (1996[Humphreys, J. (1996).
 A Course in Group Theory.
 Oxford University Press.]).
-We point out that this notation comes from Lie theory: indeed, B6 represents the root system of the Lie algebra [\specialfonts{\frak so}(13)] (Fulton & Harris, 1991[Fulton, W. & Harris, J. (1991).
+We point out that this notation comes from Lie theory: indeed, B6 represents the root system of the Lie algebra Mathematical equation (Fulton & Harris, 1991[Fulton, W. & Harris, J. (1991).
 Representation Theory: A First Course.
 Springer-Verlag.]).
 However, the corresponding reflection group W(B6) is isomorphic to the hyperoctahedral group in six dimensions (Humphreys, 1990[Humphreys, J. (1990).
 Reflection Groups and Coxeter Groups.
 Cambridge University Press.]).

-All three lattices have point group B6, whereas their lattice groups are different and, indeed, they are not conjugate in [GL(6,{\bb Z})] (Levitov & Rhyner, 1988[Levitov, L. & Rhyner, J. (1988).
+All three lattices have point group B6, whereas their lattice groups are different and, indeed, they are not conjugate in Mathematical equation (Levitov & Rhyner, 1988[Levitov, L. & Rhyner, J. (1988).
 J. Phys.
 France, 49, 1835-1849.]).

-Let [{\cal H}] be a subgroup of B6 isomorphic to [{\cal I}]. [{\cal H}] provides a (faithful) integral and orthogonal representation of [{\cal I}].
-Moreover, if [{\cal H} \simeq T_1 \oplus T_2] in [GL(6,{\bb R})], then [{\cal H}] is also crystallographic (in the sense of Definition 2.1[link]).
-All of the other crystallographic representations are given by [B^{-1}{\cal H} B], where [B \in GL(6,{\bb R})] is a basis of an icosahedral lattice in [{\bb R}^6].
+Let Mathematical equation be a subgroup of B6 isomorphic to Mathematical equation.
+Mathematical equation provides a (faithful) integral and orthogonal representation of Mathematical equation.
+Moreover, if Mathematical equation in Mathematical equation, then Mathematical equation is also crystallographic (in the sense of Definition 2.1[link]).
+All of the other crystallographic representations are given by Mathematical equation, where Mathematical equation is a basis of an icosahedral lattice in Mathematical equation.
 Therefore we can focus our attention, without loss of generality, on the orthogonal crystallographic representations.

 3.1.
 Projection operators

-where [\chi_{\Gamma_i}^*] denotes the complex conjugate of the character of the representation [\Gamma_i].
-This operator is such that its image Im(Pi) is equal to an ni-dimensional subspace Vi of Fn invariant under [\Gamma_i].
-In our case, we have two projection operators, [P_i: {\bb R}^6 \rightarrow {\bb R}^3], i = 1, 2, corresponding to the IRs T1 and T2, respectively.
-We assume the image of P1, Im(P1), to be equal to [E^{\parallel}], and [{\rm Im}(P_2) = E^{\perp}].
-If [\{ {\bf e}_j, j = 1, \ldots, 6 \}] is the canonical basis of [{\bb R}^6], then a basis of [E^{\parallel}] (respectively [E^{\perp}]) can be found considering the set [\{ {\hat{\bf e}}_j: = P_i {\bf e}_j, j = 1,\ldots, 6\}] for i = 1 (respectively i = 2) and then extracting a basis [{\cal B}_i] from it.
-Since [\dim E^{\parallel}] = [\dim E^{\perp} = 3], we obtain [{\cal B}_i = \{ {\hat{\bf e}}_{i,1}, {\hat{\bf e}}_{i,2}, {\hat{\bf e}}_{i,3} \}], for i = 1, 2.
+where Mathematical equation denotes the complex conjugate of the character of the representation Mathematical equation.
+This operator is such that its image Im(Pi) is equal to an ni-dimensional subspace Vi of Fn invariant under Mathematical equation.
+In our case, we have two projection operators, Mathematical equation, i = 1, 2, corresponding to the IRs T1 and T2, respectively.
+We assume the image of P1, Im(P1), to be equal to Mathematical equation, and Mathematical equation.
+If Mathematical equation is the canonical basis of Mathematical equation, then a basis of Mathematical equation (respectively Mathematical equation) can be found considering the set Mathematical equation for i = 1 (respectively i = 2) and then extracting a basis Mathematical equation from it.
+Since Mathematical equation = Mathematical equation, we obtain Mathematical equation, for i = 1, 2.
 The matrix R can be thus written as

-Denoting by [\pi^{\parallel}] and [\pi^{\perp}] the 3 ×6 matrices which represent P1 and P2 in the bases [{\cal B}_1] and [{\cal B}_2], respectively, we have, by linear algebra
+Denoting by Mathematical equation and Mathematical equation the 3 ×6 matrices which represent P1 and P2 in the bases Mathematical equation and Mathematical equation, respectively, we have, by linear algebra

-Since [R^{-1}{\cal H} = {\cal H}^\prime R^{-1}] [cf. equation (2)[link]], we obtain
+Since Mathematical equation [cf. equation (2)[link]], we obtain

-for all [g \in {\cal I}] and [{\bf v} \in {\bb R}^6].
+for all Mathematical equation and Mathematical equation.
 In particular, the following diagram commutes

 [Scheme 1]

-The set [({\cal H},\pi^{\parallel})] is the starting point for the construction of quasicrystals via the cut-and-project method (Senechal, 1995[Senechal, M. (1995).
+The set Mathematical equation is the starting point for the construction of quasicrystals via the cut-and-project method (Senechal, 1995[Senechal, M. (1995).
 Quasicrystals and Geometry.
 Cambridge University Press.]; Indelicato et al., 2012[Indelicato, G., Keef, T., Cermelli, P., Salthouse, D., Twarock, R. & Zanzotto, G. (2012).
 Proc.
 R. Soc.
 A, 468, 1452-1471.]).

-4. Crystallographic representations of [{\cal I}]
+4. Crystallographic representations of Mathematical equation

 From the previous section it follows that the six-dimensional hyperoctahedral group B6 contains all the (minimal) orthogonal crystallographic representations of the icosahedral group.
 In this section we classify them, with the help of the computer software programme GAP (The GAP Group, 2013[The GAP Group (2013).
 GAP - Groups, Algorithms, and Programming, Version 4.7.2. https://www.gap-system.org.]).